 - a.
-If "Rename existing" is selected on the pop-up, the existing Mbox content folder or alias will be renamed as Mbox####.old before a fresh Mbox content folder or alias is created in the same location.
-After the installation, any required files can be manually moved into the new Mbox content folder as needed. - b.
-If "Merge existing" is selected on the pop-up, the installer will merge any installed files with the current installation.
+If "Rename existing" is selected, the existing Mbox content folder or alias will be renamed as Mbox####. old before a fresh Mbox content folder or alias is created in the same location.
+After the installation, files can be manually moved into the new Mbox content folder as needed. - b.
+If "Merge existing" is selected, the installer will merge any installed files with the current installation.
 This option will not delete any existing content, but may change some settings and will add the default model and plug-in folders. - Step 4.
 Acknowledge settings and then agree to the License Agreement to begin the installation.